cerebral/cerebral/docs/advanced/typescript.md

 ])
 ```

-To type a sequence with prosp to pass in, just add it:
+To type a sequence with props to pass in, just add it:

 ```ts
 import { sequence } from 'cerebral'